• Learning Center

 Increases customer lifetime value

-A customer-centric strategy increases customer lifetime value by focusing on long-term relationships rather than short-term gains.
+A customer-centric strategy increases customer lifetime value by focusing on engagement depth rather than short-term gains.
 When customers are satisfied, they remain engaged with the brand for longer periods.

 Over time, this approach allows businesses to generate more value from each customer while reducing the need for constant new customer acquisition.